HL7/fhir-mCODE-ig/input/pagecontent/group-genomics.md

 **NOTE:** The initial mCODE scope will be with somatic variants in gene panels with the intention that these elements will also apply as foundational for non-oncology use cases.

 Despite the variations, there is a general list of elements that are in common.
-The eMERGE project provides a good illustration of the sections found in [a generalized pharmacogenomics report](http://hl7.org/fhir/uv/genomics-reporting/pharmacogenomics.html#how-to-use-the-report-mapping-images) which includes pharmacogenomics.
+The Electronic Medical Records and Genomics (eMERGE) program provides a good illustration of the sections found in [a generalized pharmacogenomics report](http://hl7.org/fhir/uv/genomics-reporting/pharmacogenomics.html#how-to-use-the-report-mapping-images) which includes pharmacogenomics.
 This conceptual representation and which serves as a good start for mCODE scoping but needs further guidance on how to specifically represent certain representation patterns.
 These include the following patterns which will be covered in the sections to follow:

 * Genomics test coding
-* Somatic variants
+* Representing variants
 * Fusion events
+* Search parameters for mCODE genomic data

 ### Genomics Test Coding